LAMetskas/2025_CryoFLMAberrations/README.md

 The authors thank Louise Bertrand from Leica Microsystems, Inc. for providing technical and applications support.
 This work was supported by NIAID award 1DP2AI164293-01 to L.A.M. and NIGMS MIRA award R35GM119785 to F.H.

+# Copyrights
+Users agree to use the script package as is.

+This package is provided under Creative Commons copyright license Attribution-NonCommercial-ShareAlike 4.0 International (https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This copyright license allows use for noncommercial use only, with attribution to the original package and sharing of all changes under the same license as the original.